West lake, Hanoi, Vietnam - Everything you need to know

 Location: No. 198 Thuy Khue Street, Hanoi, Vietnam

 b.
-Banh gio (pyramidal rice dumpling) – The traditional food of West Lake
+Banh gio (pyramidal rice dumpling) - The traditional food of West Lake, Hanoi, Vietnam

 Banh gio in West Lake is made of flour, meat, beef, mushrooms, spices, and pepper.
 The crust is very soft and light.
-All the ingredients blend together in a perfect way.
+All the ingredients blend perfectly

 Location: Ly Tu Trong Flower Garden, near West Lake, Hanoi, Vietnam